 Also Read: How to Answer “Why do you want this Job”?

-Things to Avoid When Asking for Promotion
+Things To Avoid When Asking For Promotion

 - Avoid Being Rude or Dismissive: When things don’t go your way, it’s simple to get pessimistic.
 Let’s face it: Nobody enjoys learning that they won’t get promoted.
 Some employees take criticism personally and become needlessly offended.

 - Use the “Other Offer” card with caution: Playing the “I have another offer from our competitors” card when asking for a promotion is not advised unless you truly believe it would help you.
-A genuine offer that you have on the table while applying for other jobs can become a potent negotiating tool.
-However, some supervisors may call your bluff if you lie!
+A

 FAQs